 Tops - Students will wear pull-over, buttoned, or plain white or blue tops (any blue color).
 Plain white or blue or school t-shirts or sweatshirts are also acceptable.
 No logos other than the school logo will be allowed.
 Collared shirts are not required.
 No spaghetti straps, cropped shirts, tank tops or short shirts allowed.

-Bottoms - Students will be allowed to wear navy blue shorts, jumpers, rompers, and skirts provided they are knee-length and contain no logos.
+Bottoms - Students will be allowed to wear navy blue pants, shorts, jumpers, and skirts provided they are knee-length and contain no logos.

 Belts are to be worn at proper length within belt loops.